yufanana/ComputerVision02504/cv_notes.md

 - Estimate the upper bound of the number of iterations required to have at least one sample with only inliers
 - The estimate is updated while running RANSAC
 - $\hat \epsilon = 1 - \frac{s}{m}$
-  - s: no. of inliers of best model
+  - $s$: no. of inliers of best model
-  - m: total no. of data points
+  - $m$: total no. of data points
 - $\hat N = \frac{log(1-p)}{log((1-(1-\hat \epsilon)^n))}$
-  - p: probability that at least one of N samples has only inliers, e.g. $0.99$
+  - $p$: probability that at least one of N samples has only inliers, e.g. $0.99$
+  - $n$: number of data points to fit a single model
+    - 2 for 2D line
+    - 4 for homography
+    - 8 for fundamental matrix (8-point algorithm)
+    - 5 for essential matrix
 - Terminate once there are more than $\hat N$ iterations

 | Model | Codimension | $T^2$ |